 If you want a folding bike you can fly with or take on public transit, Brompton is the way to go.
 Brompton folding bikes fold in thirds, not just in half.
-The combination of the three part fold and the smaller wheel size make Brompton one of the smallest folding bikes made.
+The combination of the three part fold and the smaller wheel size makes Brompton one of the smallest folding bikes made.
 There are trade-offs with all folding bikes, but if you want a bike that can fit in the overhead bin on your next flight, go with the most compact and portable folding bike we sell, Brompton.
 While both are easy enough to carry up to your apartment, there’s only one we’d take on a New York City subway during rush hour, and that’s Brompton.

 If you were going to base your decision solely on ride quality, or how closely the bike feels to riding a full-size road bike, we feel that the award goes to Tern.
 While the larger wheels negatively impact the bike’s fold, the ride quality is better because of them.
 Tern frames are made out of aluminum which means they are a little stiffer and more responsive.
 Tern tends to put wider tires on most of their bikes to help with ride quality as well.

-Electric folding bikes are a great option if you have a longer commute and want a compact, portable bike you can store inside your home or workplace, where theft is less likely.
-Assistance from an electric motor makes it easier to travel further, reach higher speeds, maintain a higher average speed, and climb challenging hills without breaking a sweat (unless you want to!).
+Electric folding bikes are great if you have a longer commute and want a compact, portable bike you can store inside where there's less chance of theft.
+Assistance from an electric motor makes it easier to travel further, reach higher speeds, maintain a higher average speed, and climb challenging hills, all without breaking a sweat unless you want to.
 The Tern Vektron takes everything great about folding bikes and accelerates it with a Bosch motor.
-These bikes ride just as fast as a bike with 700c wheels, but you’ll have the advantage of 20-inch wheels (compactness, quick acceleration, and better maneuverability).
+These bikes ride just as fast as a bike with 700c wheels, but you’ll have the advantage of 20-inch wheels (compactness, quick acceleration, better maneuverability).
 Gocycle’s GX Fast Fold is probably the most thoughtful electric bike we’ve found.
-The wheels don’t need to be removed to repair a flat.
-The sturdy, yet lightweight, double kickstand stealthily tucks away.
-A fully enclosed chaincase keeps everything clean, and you can wheel it around when it’s folded.
-If you want the most compact electric folding bike available, you can be one of the first to own the highly anticipated Brompton Electric folding bike.
-After years of planning and design, Brompton was able to achieve a lightweight electric bike without increasing the folded size it’s famous for.
-The Brompton Electric is a bike you can take everywhere, with an e-assist system that flattens hills, fights headwinds, and picks up the slack for you at the end of the day when you’re tired.
+The wheels don’t need to be removed to repair a flat, the sturdy-yet-lightweight double kickstand stealthily tucks away, a fully-enclosed chaincase keeps everything clean, and you can wheel it around when it’s folded.
+If you want the most compact electric folding bike available, there's the Brompton Electric.
+The Brompton Electric is bike you can take everywhere, with an e-assist system that flattens hills, fights headwinds, and picks up the slack for you at the end of the day when you’re tired.
 Folding bikes with pedal assist cost more, but we think it’s worth it.
 Customers report back that they cycle further and more often.
 As one test rider put it, “It’s like having a tailwind all the time.”